Haniel-G/Portfolio-DataScience/README.md

 [Click here to access the project.](https://github.com/Haniel-G/EDA_Utilis)

 ## **IN DEVELOPMENT**
-Currently, I am delving deeper into modeling with ML.
+I'm currently delving deeper into machine learning, Docker, and building on other skills I already have.

 ## **CONTACTS**
 - [LinkedIn](https://www.linkedin.com/in/hanielgomes/)